flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

 \</div\>

 Why that one begins at 128 (highest value, on the left) and not 1 (lowest value, on the right)?
-It\'s easier to print from left to right\...
+It's easier to print from left to right\...

 We arrive at 128 for `n` through the recursive arithmetic expression